 DO & CO is known for prioritising fresh and locally sourced ingredients.
-While there is no globally uniform definition of "local ingredient," we have taken proactive steps to align our practices with the Sustainable Agriculture Network (SAN) definition of "locally sourced" starting this fiscal year.
-In our previous methodology we defined "locally sourced" as ingredients being produced "in the same country" as we process them, however, without distance limitations.
-In the old methodology this could mean that, for instance, US products originating from the West Coast and processed in the East Coast could be classified as "locally sourced" even with a distance of over 4,000km.
+While there is no globally uniform definition of "local Overall, further increasing our share of locally and seasonally ingredient," we have taken proactive steps to align our practisourced products may imply menu limitations going forward.
+We ces with the Sustainable Agriculture Network (SAN) definition are proactively seeking an open dialogue with our customers of "locally sourced" starting this fiscal year.
+In our previous meto increase their awareness of the limitations and collaborathodology we defined "locally sourced" as ingredients being tively suitable menu solutions.
+Our skilled chefs use their ingeproduced "in the same country" as we process them, however, nuity to create delicious meals within sustainable boundaries. without distance limitations.
+In the old methodology this could mean that, for instance, US products originating from the West Percentage Of Food Products Sourced Locally, Coast and processed in the East Coast could be classified as By EUR Purchase Value "locally sourced" even with a distance of over 4,000km.